tavip/linux/Documentation/labs/device_model.rst

 system initialization) and are recorded in the system.
 All devices present in the kernel have an entry in /sys/devices .

 At the bottom level, a device in Linux Device Model is a struct structure device :

 .. code-block:: c

    struct device {
-         // ...

 	 struct device *parent ;
-         struct device_private *p ;
+	 struct device_private *p;
 	 struct kobject kobj;

-         const char *init_name ;  / * Initial name of the device */
+	 const char *init_name;  /* Initial name of the device */

-         // ...
-         struct bus_type *bus ;  / * Type of bus device is on * /
+	 struct bus_type *bus ;  /* Type of bus device is on */
-         struct device_driver *driver ;  / * Which driver has assigned this
+	 struct device_driver *driver ;  /* Which driver has assigned this Device */

-                                               Device * /
-         // ...
-         void (*release) ( struct device * dev ) ;
+	 void (*release) (struct device *dev);
    };

 .. **

 Structure fields include the parent device that is usually a controller, the associated kobject object, the bus it is located on, the device driver, and a called function when the device counter reaches 0.

 As usual, we have registration_registration / registration functions device_register and device_unregister.

 To work with the attributes, we have structure structure_atribute_attribute , DEVICE_ATTR macrodefine for definition, and device_create_file and device_remove_file functions to add the attribute to the device.

 One important thing to note is that it usually does not work directly with a struct device structure, but with a structure that contains it, like:

 .. code-block:: c

   /* my device type */
    struct my_device {
 	 char * name ;
 	 struct my_driver *driver;
 	 struct device dev;
    };

 .. **